 - Our park offices are closed.

-- Our interpretive centers are closed.
-This includes all nature centers, farm centers and the Marshlands Museum.
+- Our nature centers and the Marshlands Museum remain closed.

-- Limited bathrooms are open at this time.
-Bathrooms in the parks are being slowly reopened, but the ability to keep bathrooms open will rely on the ability to restock toilet paper, soap and disinfecting supplies.
+- Most bathrooms in the parks are open, but the ability to keep bathrooms open will rely on the ability to restock toilet paper, soap and disinfecting supplies.
 It is recommended that you wear a face mask in public restrooms, where keeping six feet of space may be difficult.
 Always follow CDC guidelines for slowing the spread of COVID-19.

 - Our drinking fountains are turned off due to proper disinfecting between uses being difficult.
 Please bring bottled water with you during your visit.